Xue64/Election-With-C-Has-Encrypted-Data-Storage-Solutions-/README.md

 as of version 1.0, these are the current weaknesses of crypt.h:
 - does not encrypt special character properly
-- it has a security vulnerability concerning the "string corrupted" if the hacker can time
+- it has a security vulnerability concerning the "string corrupted" line if someone intercepting can analyze patterns using time.